 Author: Shane Joseph

-Trade Paperback: 231 pages
+Trade Paperback: 220 pages – 6 X 9

-Suggested Retail : $19.95
+Suggested Retail (Paperback): $22.95

 E-Stores: Amazon, Barnes & Nobel, Indigo and other e-stores worldwide.

-(Check each e-store for the best price on book and shipping as prices tend to vary a lot from e-store to e-store.
+Be sure to check each e-store for the best price on book and shipping as prices tend to vary a lot from e-store to e-store.

 Sid’s a war-hero and a bum, Gloria’s a beautiful luckless lover, Andrew’s a writer whose favourite haunt is the cemetery, and Julia is a priest with a dying congregation in a booming suburb.
 What have they in common?
 They are the Fringe Dwellers – people who once led normal lives until a sudden twist in the road sent them out onto the fringes of society.